Congestion game: Existence of equilibria in nonatomic CGs

 \sum_{e \in P} d_e(x_e)$$.
 The idea now is to take a small amount $\delta < f_P$ of players using strategy P and move them to strategy Q. Now for any $x_e \in Q$, we have increased its load by $\delta$, so its term in $\Phi$ is now $\textstyle \int_0^{x_e+\delta} d_e(z)dz$.
 Differentiating the integral, this change is approximately $\delta \cdot d_e(x_e)$, with error $\delta^2$.
 The equivalent analysis of the change holds when we look at edges in P.

 Therefore, the change in potential is approximately $\textstyle \delta (\sum_{e \in Q} d_e(x_e) - \sum_{e \in P} d_e(x_e))$, which is less than zero.
 This is a contradiction, as then $\Phi$ was not minimized.
 Therefore, a minimum of $\Phi$ must be a Nash equilibrium.

 Splittable congestion games

-In a splittable CG, as in an atomic CG, there are finitely many players, each of whom has a certain load to transfer.
-As in nonatomic CGs, each player can split his load into fractional loads going through different paths, like a transportation company choosing a set of paths for mass transportation.
-In contrast to nonatomic CGs, each player has a non-negligible effect on the congestion.
+In a splittable CG (also called atomic splittable CG), as in an atomic CG, there are finitely many players, each of whom has a certain load to transfer.
+As in a nonatomic CG, each player can split his load into fractional loads going through different paths, like a transportation company choosing a set of paths for mass transportation.
+In contrast to a nonatomic CG, each player has a non-negligible effect on the congestion.

 Splittable CGs were first analyzed by Ariel Orda, Raphael Rom and Nachum Shimkin in 1993, in the context of communication networks.
 They show that, for a simple network with two nodes and multiple parallel links, the Nash equilibrium is unique under reasonable convexity conditions, and has some interesting monotonicity properties.
 For general network topologies, more complex conditions are required to guarantee the uniqueness of Nash equilibrium.

+In parallel, Haurie and Marcotte studied splittable CGs in the context of transportation networks.
+They defined a Nash-Cournot equilibrium and provided conditions for its existence and uniqueness.
+They showed that, under reasonable conditions, the asymptotic behavior of this NE yield a total flow vector corresponding to a Wardrop equilibrium.

+The price of anarchy in splittable CGs was studied by Gairing, Monien and Tiemann, Cominetti, Correa and Stier-Moses, Harks, and finally Roughgarden and Schoppmann.

+Huang studies the effect of collusion on the social cost in splittable CGs.
+He shows that if the network satisfies some natural structural condition, and all delay functions are affine, then collusion decreases the social cost in equilibrium.
+But if either of these conditions is not satisfied, collusion might decrease the social cost.

+Richman and Shimkin characterize the networks that guarantee that every splittable CG has a unique PNE.
+Harks and Timmermans also study equilibrium uniqueness in atomic splittable polymatroid CGs.